- Fee assured

 Areas of interest

-All aspects of respiratory medicine, including the investigation and management of cough, asthma, sleep apnoea, breathlessness of unknown cause COPD, pneumonia, lung cancer, pleural disease, respiratory failure, sleep apnoea, sarcoidosis, interstitial lung disease and bronchiectasis.
+All aspects of respiratory medicine, including the investigation and management of cough, asthma, sleep apnoea, breathlessness of unknown cause COPD, pneumonia, lung cancer, pleural disease, respiratory failure, sarcoidosis, interstitial lung disease and bronchiectasis.

 Current NHS consultant posts held